 A pound of muscle doesn't weigh less than a pound of fat, but it does take up less space.

-Muscle is denser than fat, which means it takes up less space than fat.
-While you may have heard that muscle takes up one-third the space of fat, the truth is a bit less dramatic.
-Muscle takes up approximately four-fifths as much space.
+Muscle is more dense than fat, which means it takes up less space than fat.
+While you may have heard that muscle takes up one-third the space of fat, the truth is a bit less dramatic: Muscle takes up approximately four-fifths as much space.
 Two people may be the same height and weight, but the person with a higher body fat percentage will wear a larger clothing size.

 Though swapping fat for muscle might not raise your basal metabolic rate as high as gym myths indicate, it's still a good idea to stay lean.
-High body fat percentages are associated with raised risk for obesity-related diseases like type 2 diabetes, heart disease, high blood pressure, breathing problems, gallstones and certain cancers.
-For optimal health, the best body fat range for women is 18 to 30 percent.
-For men, it's 10 to 25 percent.
-You are considered obese if you are a woman and have more than 30 percent body fat or if you are a man and have 25 percent body fat.
+High body fat percentages are associated with elevated risk for obesity-related diseases such as Type 2 diabetes, heart disease, high blood pressure, breathing problems, gallstones and certain cancers.